It might be time to sit down with employees and have “the talk.” And this time, consider letting the conversation get a little blue.

 Blue light is emitted from digital screens, the sun’s rays and other sources.
-Though some blue light is needed to elevate our moods and regulate our circadian rhythms, too much blue light, at bedtime in particular, can harm our retinas, and cause sleep and other health issues.
+Though some blue light is needed to elevate our moods and regulate our circadian rhythms, some have associated overexposure to blue light with sleep and other health issues.1

 In addition to digital devices and the sun, blue light may emit from fluorescent and LED lighting and flat-screen televisions.
 This means every time you flip on an indoor switch, check a text message, read a news story on your laptop or play a game on your tablet, you’re upping your eyes’ exposure.

-- Advanced filtering technology can be built directly into the lens material during the lens manufacturing.
+- Advanced filtering technology can be built directly into the lens material during lens manufacturing

-No matter which solution a member’s provider recommends, EyeMed’s benefits cover a range of blue light lens solutions to meet varying needs.
-For example, LensCrafters’ Featherwates® Blue IQ® lenses incorporate blue light protection directly into the lens material.
-Lenses like DuraVision BlueProtect® by ZEISS, available through other eye doctors in the EyeMed network, offer anti-reflective blue light coating.
+No matter which solution a provider recommends, EyeMed members can select from a range of blue light lens solutions to meet varying needs – with options for as little as $15.
+For example, LensCrafters’ BLUE IQ™2 and BLUE IQ™ CLEAR3 lenses incorporate blue light filtration directly into the lens material.

-These are just 2 of the many options that eye doctors may recommend.
-Members should consult with their eye doctors for the lenses that are best for them.
-Related options to discuss include finishes (anti-reflective) and materials (polycarbonate).
+Members should consult with their eye doctor for the lenses that are best for them.
+Related options to discuss include finishes (such as anti-reflective) and materials (such as polycarbonate).

-Get members off to a healthy start to the year.
 Before visiting the eye doctor for that important annual eye exam, employers can help members learn about these blue light essentials and lens options.
-Simply share these story links from Eyesite On Wellness, EyeMed’s award-winning consumer eye health information site:
+Simply share these story links from Eye Site On Wellness, EyeMed’s award-winning consumer eye health information site:

-- Stave off the blues: Specially designed lenses can filter potentially harmful blue light
+- Stave off the blues: Specially designed lenses can filter blue light

 - Blues clues: Detecting the effects of blue light on kids’ vision